orf/xcat/docs/index.md

 The supported command of the shell are `ls`, `cd`, `attr`, `comment`, `content`, `name`.

  - `ls` - List the name of all the subnode.
  - `cd` - Change the current node.
-Use the value `..` to navigate back. to specify an absolute path start with a `/`.
+Use the value `..` to navigate back.
+To specify an absolute path start with a `/`.
  - `attr` - List the attributes of the current node.
  - `comment` - List of the comments node of the current node.
  - `content` - Return the content of the current node.